0

 Thrillers, dramas and comedies – these are some of the best shows to stream from the comfort of your own Netflix account.

-Remember the days before streaming services, when you had to swap your slippers for real shoes on a cold Wednesday night and schlep out to the local Blockbuster to hire something to watch?
+Remember the days before streaming services, when you had to swap your slippers for real shoes on a cold Wednesday night and schlep out to the local Blockbuster or Video Ezy to hire something to watch?
 We don't either – who could be bothered wearing shoes?

 The brilliant new Netflix miniseries that is currently top of all the viewing charts, Beef is a drama about hard work – one character is trying to sell the business she has built so that she can finally take some time off; another is desperately trying to get his break – but it’s also about what hard work can do to a person.
 It’s a very smart series that has people binging for good reason.